-The development of covered stents has reduced the frequency of TIPS dysfunction.50 Two large series have recently been published that have examined the use of polytetrafluoroethylene (PTFE)-cover stent-grafts for TIPS.
-One of the reports is of a series of 71 patients all of whom received the covered stents whereas the second report is a randomized controlled trial comparing the covered stents to the standard bare stents.33,51 In the nonrandomized series a total of eight shunt revisions were performed for an incidence of 11.3% and primary patency rates at 6 and 12 months were calculated to be 87% and 81%, respectively.51 Although these results are better than what would be expected with bare stents, all patients did not undergo venography and therefore the true incidence of shunt stenosis is unknown.
-In the randomized study eighty patients with cirrhosis and either uncontrolled or recurrent bleeding from varices or refractory ascites were enrolled in the study.
-Patients were followed with Doppler ultrasound and venography was performed at 6, 12, and 24 months post-TIPS.
-Five (13%) of the 39 patients receiving the PTFE covered-stent-grafts had shunt dysfunction whereas 18 (44%) of those receiving the bare-stent had shunt dysfunction (P < 0.001).
-In addition, early thrombosis of the TIPS was observed in three patients who received the bare-stents.
-The actuarial rates of primary patency in the covered and bare-stent groups were 86% and 47%, respectively at year one and 80% and 19% at year two.
-Recurrence of the complication of portal hypertension for which the TIPS was placed was also significantly more common in the bare-stent group as compared to the PTFE covered-stent group.
-The incidence of hepatic encephalopathy was less in the covered-stent group (difference not significant) and survival was the same.33 A second controlled trial of covered versus bare stents found a primary patency rate of 76% and 36% at 2 years respectively.
-The probability of remaining free of encephalopathy was significantly greater with covered (67%) as compared to bare (51%) stents.
-Survival at two years was not significantly different between the two groups.52 In a retrospective series survival was significantly better in the PTFE covered-stent group as compared to those who received a bare stent.
-However, the two groups were from different times and it is difficult to know if patient selection as opposed to the use of different stents accounted for the observed survival differences.53 The PTFE covered TIPS endoprostheses are available in Europe, South America, and the USA.
-The use of the PTFE coated-stent-grafts should decrease significantly the incidence of shunt dysfunction and recurrence of the complications of portal hypertension.
-It is unclear, however, whether this development will improve the cost-effectiveness of TIPS as compared to other forms of therapy.
+The development of covered stents should reduce the frequency of TIPS dysfunction.50 Two large series have recently been published that have examined the use of polytetrafluoroethylene (PTFE)-covered stent grafts for TIPS.
+One of the reports is of a series of 71 patients, all of whom received the covered stents, whereas the second report is a randomized controlled trial comparing the covered stents with the standard bare stents.^{33,51} In the non-randomized series, a total of 8 shunt revisions were performed for an incidence of 11.3%, and primary patency rates at 6 and 12 months were calculated to be 87% and 81%, respectively.51 Although these results are better than what would be expected with bare stents, all patients did not undergo venography and therefore the true incidence of shunt stenosis is unknown.
+In the randomized study, 80 patients with cirrhosis and either uncontrolled or recurrent bleeding from varices or refractory ascites were enrolled in the study.
+Patients were followed with Doppler ultrasound, and venography was performed at 6, 12, and 24 months post-TIPS.
+Five (13%) of the 39 patients receiving the PTFE-covered stent grafts had shunt dysfunction, whereas 18 (44%) of those receiving the bare stent had shunt dysfunction (P < .001).
+In addition, early thrombosis of the TIPS was observed in three patients who received the bare stents.
+The actuarial rates of primary patency in the covered and bare stent groups were 86% and 47%, respectively, at year 1 and 80% and 19%, respectively, at year 2.
+Recurrence of the complication of portal hypertension for which the TIPS was placed was also significantly more common in the bare stent group compared with the PTFE-covered stent group.
+The incidence of hepatic encephalopathy was less in the PTFEcovered stent group (difference not significant), and survival was the same.33 The PTFE-covered stents have recently been approved for use in the United States by the Food and Drug Administration.52 The use of the PTFEcoated stent grafts should decrease significantly the incidence of shunt dysfunction and recurrence of the complications of portal hypertension.
+It is unclear, however, whether this development will improve the costeffectiveness of TIPS compared with other forms of therapy.